How to Choose and Use an Ultrasonic Humidifier for Your Home

 - Proper maintenance

-Users should read manufacturer's instructions, but typically, the solution is poured into the tank and basin, left to sit for 20 to 30 minutes, emptied, rinsed, and then dried on a weekly basis.
+Users should read manufacturer's instructions, but typically, the solution is poured into the tank and basin, left to sit for 20 to 30 minutes, emptied, rinsed, and then dried every week.

 If you are discontinuing use of the humidifier for a period of time, clean and dry it thoroughly, and store it in a dry location until ready for its next use.